MeidosFriend/CM3D2_DLC_Checker/README.md

 MyDLCListFile
 - If set to "No", the standard listfile is used (Default)
 - If set to "Yes", you can build a listfile from scratch, using another name.
 This means you can switch between 2 configurations

+Custom URL
+- You can use your own url to search for a listfile

 ----------

 Hint: If you screwed up your listfile or ini file, simply delete them...